 - Have a mobile-optimized website.
 Lots of people search for dentists from mobile devices.
 If your website isn’t optimized for mobile, it may be difficult to use on a phone making a potential patient click the back button and resulting in a negative signal.

-- Keep an eye on load time: People don’t stick around long for a web page to load when they’re searching for information.
+- Keep an eye on load time: People don’t stick around long for a web page to load when they’re searching for information and load time is especially important to mobile users.
 Keeping your page load speed below 2 seconds by following best practices with your site and avoiding the use of lots of large images can ensure a searcher stays on your website long enough to read the content you provide.
-Load time is especially important to mobile users.
+Keep your load time low by compressing all of the images on your website.
+Let your web design company know that you’ll be judging their work based on load time to make sure they provide you with the best work.

 Maintaining a healthy, fast-loading dental website and regularly working to improve your behavioral signals will be rewarded by more prominent search placement and greater visibility for your marketing efforts.

 When it comes to SEO, personalization refers to information about the searcher that Google knows because of their location.
 Where your practice’s website appears in search results is sometimes directly dependent on where the searcher is looking from.
 When searching in maps or when seeing results from a map pack, Google typically displays results that are closer to the searcher, so even if your website is well-optimized for the town you do business in, you might not appear as prominently to searchers looking from the opposite end of town.

 While not many dentists would be willing to relocate their practice based on search placement, practices with a closer proximity to the center of town or to where most patients search from can impact a practice’s ability to rank highly.